Skip to Content

 • be the act of another person who did not actually authorize it in the first place, for example: using a blank check from someone’s checkbook and forging their signature

-• have been executed a different date, time, place, or number sequence than when it actually was executed, for example: changing the date on a document
+• have been executed on a different date, at a different time or place, or in a different number sequence than when it actually was executed, for example: changing the date on a document

 Louisiana Forgery Laws